GabrielLaTorre/Atenea/README.md

      python src/main.py

-2. Go to bot https://t.me/final_expense_bot and send the start command
+2. Go to bot created and send the start command

 ```
 /start